tealeeseng/RoboND-Kinematics-Project/leeseng_writeup.md

 I got most of the sample code from https://www.youtube.com/watch?v=Gt8DRm-REt4 and trial runs in https://github.com/tealeeseng/RoboND-Kinematics-Project/blob/master/IK_debug.py. until testing result matched accordingly.

 In IK_server.py, I moved code with sympy before the for loop.
-It does reasonable well for certain IK but also spent 7-10+ seconds on other IK path.
+After 54 minutes of simulation, the IK_server.py managed to drop 8 cans into the bin, while 2 cans dropped during IK long running calculation.
 ![alt text][image3]

 Conclusion:
 I find myself learning much better with sample code.
 The walkthrough video actually clear a lot of doubts about IK workflow.
-I wish the course can have a smaller 3 joints robot as project first, before having this project.
+I wish the course can have a smaller 3 joints robot as a smaller project, before having this project.
+In this projec, I learnt about sympy, gazebo simulator, trigonometry, matrix, Forward Kinematic and Inverse Kinematic.

 With reinforcement learning, Deep Q network and sensors, I wonder whether we can train IK functions like Baxter robots, https://www.youtube.com/watch?v=nA-J0510Pxs